Braves vs Astros: A World Series 6 decades in the making

 The Astros are in the World Series for the third time in five years and got there minus ace Justin Verlander, who missed the season while recovering from Tommy John surgery.

-The Braves overcame a season-ending knee injury to dynamic star Ronald Acuña Jr. in July and surged after being stuck at 52-55 in early August, boosted by the acquisition of Eddie Rosario and others.
-Manager Brian Snitker’s team is making its first appearance in the Fall Classic since 1999.
+The Braves overcame a season-ending knee injury to dynamic star Ronald Acuña Jr. in July and surged after being stuck at 52-55 in early August.
+Boosted by NL Championship Series MVP Eddie Rosario, Atlanta is making its first appearance in the Fall Classic since 1999.

 Yet while the roster and stadium have changed, the sights and sounds in Atlanta still remain.
-Throughout the NL Championship Series, fans at Truist Park emphatically chopped and chanted during big moments for the Braves.
+Throughout the NLCS, fans at Truist Park emphatically chopped and chanted during big moments for the Braves.

 In an era of social reckoning that saw the Cleveland Indians change their name to the Guardians and Washington’s NFL team get rid of a nickname considered racist, the scene in Atlanta is sure to draw increased attention.